-75. If not enjoined, the Recoupment Action poses considerable harm to DeVry by, among other things, forcing DeVry to endure an administrative proceeding that denies DeVry due process of law.
+122. In addition, if not enjoined, the Recoupment Action poses considerable harm to DeVry by, among other things, forcing DeVry to endure an administrative proceeding that denies DeVry due process of law.
 See Gordon v.
 Holder, 721 F.3d 638, 653 (D.C.
 Cir.
 2013); Davis v.
-District of Columbia, 158 F.3d 1342, 1346 (D.C.
+D.C., 158 F.3d 1342, 1346 (D.C.
 Cir.
 1998).

-76. And although the more than \$23 million now at issue is substantial, the

-Department has stated its intent to recoup significantly more from DeVry, including-but not limited to-approximately \$71.7 million in already-discharged loans.
-Thus, the Recoupment Action (and similar actions the Department has stated will follow) will burden DeVry's ability to continue operating, thereby imposing existential pecuniary and reputational damage.
+123. Moreover, DeVry faces an imminent threat of substantial injury from the Recoupment Action because the Department seeks to recoup \$23 million from DeVry, which threatens substantial financial injury, and also because the Department has stated its intent to recoup significantly more from DeVry, including-but not limited to-approximately \$71.7 million in already-discharged loans.
+Taken together, the Recoupment Action (and similar actions the Department has stated will follow) will burden DeVry's ability to continue operating, thereby imposing existential pecuniary and reputational damage.